somms/TaxaImporter/README.md

       author_search: false # In this processor, use yes to restrict species search by author
   input: # Input source configuration.
 This will be ignored if this pipeline is uses as output of other pipeline
     type: datasource # Input source type.
 It can be "csv", "datasource"
-    name: bv_gbif_peces_csv # Datasource filename .yml
+    name: bv_fish_csv # Datasource filename .yml
     parser: Forum4Images\BV\FloraSpeciesParser # Species name parser for this source
   output_ok: # Output for the correctly processed data
     type: csv # Output type.
 It can be "csv" or "pipeline"
-    path: ./data/output/BV_PecesAlgas-Observation_ok.csv # The path to the output file for CSV, or the name of the pipeline config file
+    path: ./data/output/BV_PiscesAlgae-Observation_ok.csv # The path to the output file for CSV, or the name of the pipeline config file
   output_errors: # Output for the errors
     type: pipeline # Output type.
 It can be "csv" or "pipeline"
-    path: BV_PiscisAlgae_GBIF_import # The path to the output file for CSV, or the name of the pipeline config file
+    path: BV_PiscesAlgae_GBIF_import # The path to the output file for CSV, or the name of the pipeline config file
 ```

+This file defines a pipeline that:
+- Looks for entries in Observation.org, using a local database with a copy of the Observation.org taxonomy
+- Gets entries from a CSV file (defined in the `bv_fish_csv` datasource file) coming from a Forum4Images based website (BV)
+- Sends found entries to a CSV file in the data/output/ folder
+- Sends error entries to another pipeline, BV_PiscesAlgae_GBIF_import, that will check the entries against the GBIF taxonomy backbone.

-Place this file in /config/pipelines/ folder.
+You have to place this file in /config/pipelines/ folder to use it.

+Let's see every field in detail.

 ### Configuration parameters